|Undergraduate Student _ Part 1|

 - Candidate Information Sheet

-- One set of official transcripts from all colleges and universities at-tended other than LMU
+- One set of official transcripts from all non-LMU colleges and universities attended (if applicable)

-- Four letters of recommendations.
-Three of the four must be submitted for an interview.
+- Letters of recommendations.
 One letter must be from your major advisor.

 - Verification of 20 hours of experience working with culturally and linguistically diverse youth groups, ages 4-22, or Plan of Action of Completion of 20 hours prior to Student Teaching